marziosala/marziosala.github.io/_posts/2023-10-15-story-telling.md

 pygame.quit()
 ```

-Not quite a masterpiece, yet a surprising result for just a few lines for code!
+If you run the code you'll see a window popping up with the images and hear the text.
+Sure, the story itself is not a masterpiece and the images aren't great, yet this is a surprising result for just a few lines for code!